15 Fun Things to See and Do in St Petersburg Russia

 5. Russian Museum

-If youโ€™re interested in art and Russian history be prepared to spend a lot of time at the Russian Museum. | 15 Things to Do in St Petersburg Russia
+If you’re interested in art and Russian history be prepared to spend a lot of time at the Russian Museum.

 The museum is located in the Mikhaylovsky Palace which was designed by the Italian architect Carlo Rossi.
 The focus here is all on Russian artists.
 Highlights of the museum include the works of Bryullov and Repin.
-Finally, audio guides are available and a nice Russian pancake (blini) restaurant is on the ground floor.
+Finally, audio guides are available, and a nice Russian pancake (blini) restaurant is on the ground floor.

-6. St Isaacโ€™s Cathedral
+6. St Isaac’s Cathedral

-The golden dome of St. Isaacโ€™s can be seen from all of the city. | 15 Things to Do in St Petersburg Russia
+The golden dome of St. Isaac’s can be seen from all over the city.

 It took about 40 years to complete the largest church in Russia.
 Miraculously, the interior ceiling paintings survived heavy shelling throughout World War II.
 Also, the interior is decorated with over 400 kilograms of gold.